-The same goes for the next part of Numbers 30 that talks about a married woman.
+The same goes for the next part of Numbers 30, which writes about a married woman.
 It is again speaking about rash promises made by a wife.
-Of course a husband can step in and say that his wife will not be following through with the terms made, but not in a domineering way.
+Of course, a husband can step in and say that his wife will not follow through with the terms made, but not in a domineering way.

 Just look at the women in the Old Testament.
 There are many strong females in the Bible, but the ones most detailed are found in the Old Testament.
-For example, Deborah (Judges 4); she was a judge, prophet, and warrior even though she was a woman!
-Her husband had a lesser position than she did, yet God used her to deliver Sisera into Israel’s hands, with the help of another woman named Jael.
+For example, Deborah (Judges 4) was a judge, prophet, and warrior even though she was a woman!
+Her husband had a lesser position than she did, yet God used her to deliver Sisera into Israel’s hands with the help of another woman named Jael.
 Jael was a strong woman who didn’t wait for her husband’s permission; she knew what needed to be done and executed it (literally).
 Look at Esther (Esther 4); God chose her to save His people!
-Even, Abigail (1 Samuel 25), when she heard about her husband’s rude response to King David, she went out and settled things with the King which predominantly saved her and her household.
-Also, Ruth (Ruth 3), she made the first move with Boaz which opened his eyes to marriage, she didn’t sit at home with Naomi hoping another man would miraculously come into her life, she took action.
+Even Abigail (1 Samuel 25), when she heard about her husband’s rude response to King David, went out and settled things with the King, which predominantly saved her and her household.
+Also, Ruth (Ruth 3) made the first move with Boaz, which opened his eyes to marriage; she didn’t sit at home with Naomi, hoping another man would miraculously come into her life, she took action.

-From the looks of things, women are just as valued as men, in the Bible!
-That said, I’m not saying that women can do anything men can.
-I’m stating that both men and women are given gifts and have the strength to help one another, BOTH having God-given callings that they should follow.
-A woman shouldn’t be shunned for not staying at home to be a full-time wife and mother; just as a woman who chooses to be a stay at home mom shouldn’t be looked down on.
+From the looks of things, women are just as valued as men in the Bible!
+That said, I’m not saying that women can do everything men can.
+I’m stating that both men and women have been given gifts and have the strength to help one another, BOTH having God-given callings that they should follow.
+A woman shouldn’t be shunned for not staying at home to be a full-time wife and mother, just as a woman who chooses to be a stay-at-home mom shouldn’t be looked down upon.

-Marriage, also, doesn’t bring a woman’s calling to a halt.
+Marriage also doesn’t bring a woman’s calling to a halt.
 Just because a woman gets married does not mean she cannot go after the calling God has placed on her life.
 It would be great if her husband had a similar calling, but that doesn’t always happen.
-With both of their callings, however, God can do extraordinary things and combine them for His glory!
+However, with both of their callings, God can do extraordinary things and combine them for His glory!
 In marriage, you’re living life together and are building each other up in Yeshua while living out the plans for your lives.
 You won’t always agree on things, but together you will be a force to be reckoned with!

 Look at the Proverbs 31 woman.
-A lot of people use her to show what a godly woman, wife, should look like; however, did you know that this chapter was actually written for a man and not supposed to be used as an example to women?
-The Proverbs 31 woman never existed, she is a prophetic picture!
+Many people use her to show what a godly wife should look like; however, did you know that this chapter was actually written for a man and not supposed to be used as an example to women?
+The Proverbs 31 woman never existed; she is a prophetic picture!
 We need to stop beating ourselves up when we don’t live up to this woman because we weren’t supposed to!

 We, women, are called to do great things!
-Not all of our callings will be the same, some might not be called to be mothers or wives, but each of us are just as important in God’s eyes.
-I keep thinking of that funny quote from My Big Fat Greek Wedding, “The man is the head, but the woman is the neck.” hehe
+Not all of our callings will be the same, some might not be called to be mothers or wives, but each one of us is just as important in God’s eyes.
+I keep thinking of that funny quote from My Big Fat Greek Wedding, “The man is the head, but the woman is the neck.”

-A wife will help guide her husband, and they work together, they need each other to succeed.
+A wife will help guide her husband, and they work together; they need each other to succeed.
 A marriage is a partnership, not a dictatorship.
-When the Bible talks about the head of the home, it is talking about the husband being a protector and God-figure, not the head leader or commander.
+When the Bible talks about the head of the home, it talks about the husband being a protector and God-figure, not the head leader or commander.